Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Astigmatism

 Some people with astigmatism get stable vision from RGP lenses because the lens keeps its shape on the eye.
 The fit still needs to be checked carefully.
-If the lens doesn't sit well, vision can blur, or comfort can drop.
-Your eye doctor can compare RGP lenses with toric soft lenses based on your prescription.
+When the lens does not sit well, vision can blur, or comfort can drop.
+Your eye doctor can compare RGP lenses with toric contact lenses based on your prescription.

 Irregular Corneas